 BCCM/MUCL develops and preserves the collection of filamentous fungi, yeasts and arbuscular mycorrhizal fungi, as well as the associated information, facilitates its valorization and provides services to third parties.

-BCCM/MUCL is embedded in the Laboratory of Mycology, which is part of the Earth and Life Institute (ELI), in particular the Pole of Applied Microbiology (ELIM) of the Université catholique de Louvain (UCL).
+BCCM/MUCL is embedded in the Laboratory of Mycology, which is part of the Earth and Life Institute (ELI), in particular the Pole of Applied Microbiology (ELIM) of the Université catholique de Louvain (UCLouvain).

-The Mycothèque de l’Université catholique de Louvain was officially founded in 1894 by Prof. P. Biourge at the Brewery High School of the Catholic University of Leuven.
-In 1972 the collection was officially recognized by the World Federation of Culture Collections.
-MUCL became a founding partner of the Belgian Co-ordinated Collections of Microorganisms (BCCM) in 1983, and was recognised as an international authority for the deposit of fungal material in the framework of the Budapest treaty in 1992.
+Keystone elements in the history of the Mycothèque de l’Université catholique de Louvain since its foundation in 1894 by Prof. P. Biourge at the Brewery High School of the Catholic University of Leuven include the discovery of Griseofulvin in 1939, the recognition of the collection by the World Federation of Culture Collections in 1972, the recognition as an international deposit authority for the deposit of fungal material in the framework of the Budapest treaty in 1992 and the ISO 9001 certification in 2005.

 BCCM/MUCL research is mainly focused on the areas: